Last updated 20 September 2019

 |Third party cookie to enable the embedding of Vidler video player.
 Expires after the session.|

 |Third party cookie to enable the embedding of Vimeo video player.
 Expires after 2 years.|

 |Third party cookie to enable the embedding Wufoo online forms.
 Cookies expire after up to one year.|

 |Third party cookie to manage our customer service live chat feature.|

 You can block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 Below are links to the 'Help' pages of major browsers which explain how you can do this.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our site or any other websites that you visit.

-You can opt out of Facebook Pixel cookies by visitng the Adverts tab in your Facebook profile settings.
+You can opt out of Facebook Pixel cookies by visiting the Adverts tab in your Facebook profile settings.
 You can also sign out of Optimizely variant testing by following these instructions.